SEO to Boost Your SERP Rankings: Tips from 100+ SEO Experts

 Developed by SEO consulting firm Moz, domain authority is a remarkable ranking factor that works with Google's algorithm - PageRank and helps to determine where your website stands on SERPs.
 Every site is scaled and given a rank from 1 to 100, with a brand-new website starting with a score of 1, gradually climbing its way up based on authenticity.

-Having 8 different domains(including regional domains) with different domain authorities, Salva Jovells, marketing manager at Hockerty, confirms it is clear to see the difference of having a lower domain authority or domain reputation on their .uk v/s the .com.
-Talking about DA and backlinking he explains,
+Salva Jovells, marketing manager at Hockerty, has 8 different domains(including regional ones) with different DAs.
+He confirms it is clear to see the difference of having a lower domain authority or domain reputation on their .uk v/s the .com.
+Talking about DA and backlinking, he explains,

 We have found that when searching for websites to link to you, it is very powerful that the selected website is the closest to your website in terms of semantic.
 A DA: 80 website not related to your topic will bring you less juice/power/call it the way you want, than a DA: 40 website very related to the topics or niche your website is about.